 Third parties, including our competitors, may currently, or in the future, infringe, misappropriate or otherwise violate our issued patents or other intellectual property rights, and we may file lawsuits or initiate other proceedings to protect or enforce our patents or other intellectual property rights, which could be expensive, time-consuming and unsuccessful.
+Third parties my also challenge the validity, enforceability, or scope of such patents, which may result in such patents being narrowed, invalidated, or held unenforceable.
 While we are not aware of any unauthorized use of our intellectual property rights, we do not regularly conduct monitoring for unauthorized use at this time.
 In the future, we may, from time to time, seek to analyze our competitors' products and services, or seek to enforce our rights against potential infringement, misappropriation or violation of our intellectual property rights.
-The steps we have taken to protect our proprietary rights may not be adequate to enforce our rights as against such infringement, misappropriation or violation of our intellectual property rights.
-In certain circumstances it may not be practicable or cost-effective for us to enforce our intellectual property rights fully, particularly in certain developing countries or where the initiation of a claim might harm our business relationships.
+The steps we have taken to protect our proprietary rights may not be adequate to enforce our rights as against such infringement, misappropriation or violation of our intellectual property rights fully, particularly in certain developing countries or where the initiation of a claim might harm our business relationships.
 We may also be hindered or prevented from enforcing our rights with respect to a government entity or instrumentality because of the doctrine of sovereign immunity.
 Our ability to enforce our patent or other intellectual property rights depends on our ability to detect infringement.
 It may be difficult to detect infringers who do not advertise the components or methods that are used in connection with their products and services.
 Moreover, it may be difficult or impossible to obtain evidence of infringement in a competitor's or potential competitor's product or service.
 Thus, we may not be able to detect unauthorized use of, or take appropriate steps to enforce, our intellectual property rights.
-Any inability to meaningfully enforce our intellectual property rights could harm our ability to compete and reduce demand for our products and services.
+Any inability to meaningfully enforce our intellectual property rights could harm our ability t